Vincent Cotto

 The term Ergonomics comes from the Greek words Ergon, meaning work, and Nomos, meaning law.
-According to the International Ergonomic Association, Ergonomics is defined as the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data, and methods to design to optimize human well-being and overall system performance.
+According to the International Ergonomic Association, Ergonomics is defined as the scientific discipline concerned with understanding interactions among humans and other system elements and the profession that applies theory, principles, data, and methods to design to optimize human well-being and overall system performance.

 Ergonomics was first used in 1857 by Professor Wojciech Jastrzebowski in Poland, but it was not until a 1949 meeting of the British Admiralty that the term Ergonomics was proposed, and then officially accepted in 1950.
 After formally being accepted and recognized, the British Ergonomic Society was formed in 1952, and the Human Factors Society shortly thereafter was formed in 1957 in the United States.
 (Pandve, 2017)